ray5273/comentario/docs/content/configuration/backend/secrets.en.md

 * If no configuration is given for a federated identity provider, this provider will not be available for user authentication.
 * If you want to (temporarily) disable a fully-configured identity provider, set its `disable` flag to `true`.

+You can also configure one or more [OpenID Connect](https://openid.net/developers/how-connect-works/) (OIDC) identity providers:

+* The provider must support the [OIDC discovery spec](https://openid.net/specs/openid-connect-discovery-1_0.html) (i.e. serve a discovery document at `.well-known/openid-configuration`).
+* Like other federated identity providers, any OIDC provider can be disabled using the corresponding `disable` flag.

 ## Extensions

 Comentario supports external comment-checking services called [extensions](/configuration/frontend/domain/extensions).

-* If no extension (Akismet, Perspective, etc.) API key is provided, this extension will *still be available for users*, but they will need to [configure](/configuration/frontend/domain/extensions) the key on the domain level in order to activate it.
+* If no extension (Akismet, Perspective, etc.) API key is provided, this extension will *still be available for users*, but they will need to [configure](/configuration/frontend/domain/extensions) the key at the domain level in order to activate it.
 * To disable an extension altogether, set its `disable` flag to `true`.

 ## XSRF secret